 Metal Stamping Freebies: Create Custom Designs with Common Hardware-Store Tools

-The subject of impressions on metal has come up a lot for me in the past few weeks.
+The subject of impressions on metal (like texturing and metal stamping) has come up a lot for me in the past few weeks.
 A friend told me how she inspects the faces of old hammers at thrift/antique stores because some of the wear and tear on them can make great textures on metal.
 Similarly, I’ve heard lots of folks talk about modifying nails and old tools–screwdrivers, punches, chisels–into tools they use for making impressions on metal.
 I love these ideas for reusing common and sometimes discarded objects for jewelry making–plus considering how expensive some metal-stamping sets can be, the thriftiness of making your own can’t be beat!

-In this simple but versatile metal-stamping project by Tim McCreight, modifying simple hardware-store items makes for unique and economical metal stamps.
+In this simple but versatile metal stamping project by Tim McCreight, modifying simple hardware-store items makes for unique and economical metal stamps.
 Once you’ve tried it, you’ll probably end up like me, walking around your house looking for unique things to use as metal stamps!

-Stamped Earrings: Beginner cold metalsmithing project
+Stamped Earrings: Beginner cold metalsmithing and metal stamping project

 by Tim McCreight